Scale is a design principle that refers to the size of an element.

-This simple principle is actually really important because it can drastically affect the perception of the design, or photo, or whatever you have.
+This simple principle is actually really important because it can drastically affect the perception of the design, photo, or other visual work.

 Scale goes hand in hand with proportion, which is the ratio of one size of an element to another.

 Proportion is needed to help identify the scale of an element by allowing the viewer to compare multiple elements in a design.
-So you compare the size of a tree to a car in order to establish how large one or the other is.
+For instance, you could compare the size of a tree to the size of a car in order to establish how large one or the other is.

 Take a look at the example images below.

-You can see from this example that scale and proportion directly affect our perception on the size of both the butterfly and the flower in relation to one another.
+You can see from this example that scale and proportion directly affect our perception of the size of both the butterfly and the flower in relation to one another.

 The scale of the cypress in proportion to the mansion will impact just how extravagant the mansion actually is.
-It's sort of diminishes the size of the mansion when the scale of the cypress are a lot larger in porportion to the mansion.
+Alternately, the size of the mansion is diminished when the scale of the cypress is a lot larger in proportion to the mansion.

 Source: SOURCE: THIS WORK IS ADAPTED FROM SOPHIA AUTHOR MARIO E. HERNANDEZ